francoisgeorgy/microfreak-reader/README.md

 The file saved by the application is **not** a sysex file nor a MicroFreak preset file.
 You can not use it with the MIDI Control Center.

+## Limitations

+This reader does not read the **sequences**.

+### Unsupported factory presets

+Some factory preset uses a format different from the user preset, especially with the MOD Matrix.
+The application is usually able to detect these presets and will display a warning if it does not support all or part of the preset format.

+#### Viewing unsupported factory presets

+If one copy an unsupported factory preset in a user slot or if one overwrite an unsupported factory preset, then, magically, the preset format is updated and the reader is then able to read it.

+Here are these two workarounds:

+**Copy to a user slot:**

+instructions coming soon...

+**Save over itself:**

+instructions coming soon...

 ## Problems, bug

 If the Application does not display anything after having red a preset, that's probably because the MIDI communication is